allura-org/mergekitty/README.md

-# mergekit
+# mergekitty

-`mergekit` is a toolkit for merging pre-trained language models. `mergekit` uses an out-of-core approach to perform unreasonably elaborate merges in resource-constrained situations.
+`mergekitty` is a toolkit for merging pre-trained language models. `mergekitty` uses an out-of-core approach to perform unreasonably elaborate merges in resource-constrained situations.
 Merges can be run entirely on CPU or accelerated with as little as 8 GB of VRAM.
 Many merging algorithms are supported, with more coming as they catch my attention.

 ## Contents